 This Vietnamese noodle soup originates from the Central province of Vietnam in a city called Hue.
 Bun Bo Hue is greatly admired for its balance of spicy, sour, salty and sweet flavors.
 The broth is the main ingredient that gives the soup its distinctive flavor.
 It requires preparation time by simmering beef bones and beef shank in lemongrass with fermented shrimp paste and spicy chili oil.
 The noodle used is thicker than the Pho and other complex ingredients include beef brisket, pork leg, blood pudding, thinly sliced pork sausage, diced scallions and white onions, laksa, lime wedge, cabbage, perilla, banana flower, bean sprouts, mints, and tofu.
 This is a must-try when you visit Hue!

-Vietnamese coffee is unique and famous.
+Vietnamese iced coffee with milk is unique and famous.
 Back in the days, not everyone could afford expensive coffee machines, so the locals invented their aluminum filters to enjoy their coffee.
 Today, this traditional Vietnamese coffee can be filtered in front of you for a fresh-tasting coffee.

 Traditionally, people drink coffee with condensed milk because fresh milk is more expensive and isn’t always available.
 The locals don’t use sugar, fresh milk, or creamer in their coffee.
 How sweet or how creamy their coffee is, is dependent on how much condensed milk they put in there.
 Try a Vietnamese Ca Phe Sua Da when you visit Vietnam on our Day Adventure Motorbike Tour.